-The matching process for the tutor usually takes 2-6 weeks after the tutor training.
-It can take longer if the tutor has requested to start later.
-The student may wait for 1 week up to a few months to be matched with a tutor who fits their schedule and needs.
+The matching process for the tutor usually takes 2-6 weeks after the tutor training, or longer if the tutor has requested to start later.
+The student may wait for 1 week up to a few months to be matched with a tutor who fits their schedule, location and other needs.

 No, LVSF will provide you with books and materials to begin tutoring that are based on your students’ levels.
 We have a lending library in our office and you are welcome to peruse and borrow any of those materials as well.
 We do ask that you and your students refrain from writing in materials so they can be reused.
 We have a limited materials budget.

 Maybe!
-Sometimes tutors and students continue together year after year and sometimes they make a short term commitment to one another.
+Sometimes tutors and students continue together long term and sometimes they make a short-term commitment to one another.
 Students are required to spend from one semester up to a 6 month minimum tutoring with us.
 The length of the mutual commitment depends on the students’ goals and how long it takes them to complete those goals.
 If you cannot fulfill your commitment to your student(s) you must give us two weeks’ notice so that we may find a replacement tutor for you.